 Tension in a story is important.
 I think writers talk about conflict a lot, but tension isn't discussed as much.
 At least from my experience.

-Conflict, in storytelling, is defined as a character having to contend with an element in the story: arguing with another character, overcoming a plot point like breaking into a bank, dealing with his own demons like drug addiction, etc.
+Conflict, in storytelling, is defined as a character having to contend with an element in the story: arguing with another character, overcoming a plot point like Do I date Justin or Justine?, or dealing with his own demons like drug addiction, etc.

 Tension is what we as readers feel when we see a character that we are rooting for deal with these elements.

 When a little girl has to make a choice whether to go down a dark, dank basement or not, that's conflict.
-She has to overcome her own fear of the dark and the possibility of being eaten by whatever beasts are hiding down there.
+She has to overcome her own fear and the possibility of being eaten by whatever beasts are hiding down there.

 If the writer has done his job well and rooted us to this little girl, then we feel tension within ourselves and would prefer her not to go down there because we're imaging ourselves in her shoes.
 Well, her shoes are tiny, and no my shoes aren't small dammit.